Parliamentary.ai

 Overview

-This bill aims to reduce discrimination against individuals with mental health conditions by amending various existing laws.
-It removes outdated provisions that could lead to unfair treatment in areas such as jury service, company directorships, and school governance.
+The Mental Health (Discrimination) Bill aims to reduce discrimination against individuals with mental health conditions by amending various existing laws.
+It removes clauses that could lead to discrimination in areas such as jury service, company regulations, and school governance.

 Description

-- Companies (Model Articles) Regulations 2008: Removes clauses that could have prevented individuals with mental health conditions from serving as company directors.
+• Companies (Model Articles) Regulations 2008: Removes clauses from these regulations that permitted the exclusion of individuals with mental health conditions from company positions.

-- School Governance (Constitution) (England) Regulations 2007: Removes a clause in Schedule 6 (unspecified in text) that may have discriminated against individuals with mental health conditions in school governance roles.
+• School Governance (Constitution) (England) Regulations 2007: Removes a paragraph in Schedule 6 which could lead to discrimination against individuals with mental health conditions in school governance.

 Government Spending